 A while after picking up Dragon Quest IX, I decided to go back to the past and look for the Game Boy versions of Dragon Quest I and Dragon Quest II: Luminaries of the Legendary Line, which are together on one cartridge, as well as the Game Boy Color version of Dragon Quest III: The Seeds of Salvation, regarded by many fans as the best version of the best game in the series.
 I thought these would be the hardest to find due to being the oldest titles I was looking for, but this was not the case.
 For these two older Dragon Quest — or I guess Dragon Warrior as they were called in North America at the time of their release — titles, I went to my local retro game shop and found them pretty easily.
 While I could have just waited until the Nintendo Switch ports were announced, their artwork is different and that version of Dragon Quest III doesn’t have in-battle sprite animations, although they are cheaper than the Game Boy version if you’re on a budget and still looking to play them.

 Now all I had left were Dragon Quest IV: Chapters of the Chosen and Dragon Quest VI: Realms of Revelation (or Realms of Reverie in some territories).
 I had seen Dragon Quest VI go in and out of another local game store relatively frequently, so I was pretty sure if it was the right week that I could just get it when I finally felt like it.
 Waiting actually turned out to be a mistake since it was gone once I finally felt like grabbing it and it has remained elusive.
 A real shame since a party character from Dragon Quest VI, Terry, the lone swordsman, was the first Dragon Quest character I was exposed to since his younger self the main character of the first Dragon Quest Monsters.
+(Update: finally found a copy of Dragon Quest VI at a local game store and grabbed it!)
 Dragon Quest IV is a somewhat similar if less interesting case, as the copy I saw when I purchased Dragon Quest V was the only one I’ve seen.

 The Journey Continues